 Nord Stream 2 has selected independent contractors for environmental monitoring to verify the actual impacts of construction to the environment and marine life.
 The environmental monitoring programme includes 17 receptors that collect information about abiotic, biotic and socio-economic parameters across the five countries whose waters the pipeline passes through.
 Monitoring will take place before construction, during specific construction activities and after the pipeline is completed.
 National monitoring programmes have been approved by competent authorities who will verify the compliance with permit provisions.

-The monitoring programme includes 9 main categories: water quality, underwater noise, bird populations, marine mammals, flora and fauna, fish and fisheries, cultural heritage, munitions, and onshore environment.
-In each area, monitoring activities ensure that construction impacts remain within the limits laid out in approved permitting documents, in addition to informing the implementation of mitigation techniques.
+The monitoring programme includes 12 main categories: water quality, seabed sediments, underwater noise, bird populations, marine mammals, flora and fauna, fish and fisheries, cultural heritage, munitions, maritime traffic, onshore environment, and Natura 2000 areas.